ANDREW (ANDY) MICHAEL GELLER (1924-2011)

 1958 - aka Esquire Weekend House.
 Unbuilt.
 Plans were published in Esquire Magazine.
 Ralph Ginzberg commissioned the plans.

-1958 - The Rudolph (Rudy) and Trudi Frank House, 547 Beachcomber Walk, Lot 547, Fire Island Pines, Fire Island NY.
+1958 - The Rudolph (Rudy) and Trudi Frank House, 547 Beachcomber Walk, Fire Island, Sayville NY.
+Harry Bates added a bedroom for the Franks around 1968.
 Sold to Philip Monaghan.
 2006 restoration by Larson and Paul Architects.

 1958 - The Hans and Rene Krusa Renovation, Northport NY.
 Status unknown.

 1959 - The Arthur and Mitch Pearlroth House, aka Double Diamond, 615 Dune Road, West Hampton Beach NY.
 Deeded to Jonathan Pearlroth and Holly Posner.
 Moved 40 feet and restored into a pool house for a new larger house by CookFox in 2015, bottom photo.
 The house is open for visitors by appointment, and also can be rented.

 1959 - The Typical American House (Exhibition Model), All State Properties, Moscow, USSR.
 Designed while at Raymond Loewy/William Snaith Inc. This was destroyed and we have not found any photos.

 1959 - The Sy Fried House, aka Fort Fried, Lots 376, 377, 378 Michigan Street, Fire Island NY.
 Photos from Mainspring Archive: The Andrew Geller Collection.
 Standing as of 2019.